 Angela has been a co-investigator on two Economic and Social Research Council funded studies.
 Her research has also been funded by independent foundations, national and local government, private, public and voluntary sector organisations.
-Recent research has included: a study of the third sector and health and care commissioning relationships (funded by the NIHR); community responses to COVID-19 (funded by Local Trust); a study exploring the dynamics of change in voluntary organisations; and of discourses of voluntary action at transformational moments in the welfare state.
+Recent research has included: a study of the third sector and health and care commissioning relationships (funded by the NIHR); community responses to COVID-19 (funded by Local Trust); a study exploring the dynamics of change in voluntary organisations (ESRC); and of discourses of voluntary action at transformational moments in the welfare state (ESRC).
 She has been involved in numerous evaluations of international, national and local volunteering initiatives.

-Angela is a member of the Editorial Management Board for Voluntary Sector Review, and was previously co-chair of the Voluntary Sector Studies Network where she continues as moderator of its discussion list and a member of the annual Voluntary Sector and Volunteering Research conference organising committee.
+Angela is chair of the Editorial Management Board and International Advisory Board for the journal Voluntary Sector Review, and was previously co-chair of the Voluntary Sector Studies Network where she continues as moderator of its discussion list and a member of the annual Voluntary Sector and Volunteering Research conference organising committee.
 Prior to returning to academia, Angela was the Director of the Institute for Volunteering Research, at Volunteering England.

 - PhD, University of Wales Swansea, Wales, 1997 – 2001

 - BSc Geography (first class hons), University of Wales Swansea, Wales, UK, 1994 – 1997

 - non-profit & voluntary sector